equalitie/np1sec/doc/np1sec_api.md

 A room can create a conversation by calling the asynchronous `Room::create_conversation()` function.
-Once the process of creating a conversation is finished, the user is announced through the `RoomInterface::conversation_created` callback.
+Once the process of creating a conversation is finished, the user is notified through the `RoomInterface::conversation_created` callback.
 A conversation created in this way has only the creator in it.
 Another way a conversation may be created is through invitation by some other (n+1)sec user into her channel.
 In such case,